PlaviAjvar/Fast-Marching-Tree/README.md

 # Fast-Marching-Tree

 Implementation of Fast Marching Tree (FMT).
 For comparisson sake, RRT and PRM are also implemented.
-Dependencies are gcc, tkinter and python 3.
+Dependencies are gcc, make, cmake, tkinter, python 3 and the matplotlicpp dependencies (see matplotlibcpp repo).

 ## Run it

-To interact with the implementation, first navigate to the build folder, and execute make.
+To interact with the implementation, first navigate to the build folder, and execute cmake then make.

+> cd build
+> cmake ..
+> make

 After the project is built, run it from the "main" subfolder.
 E.g. on mac:

 > cd main <br/>
 > ./main